 Steps 3a and 3b can involve the use of different position methods to obtain location related measurements for a target UE and from these compute a location estimate and possibly additional information like velocity.
 Positioning methods supported in this release are summarized in clause 4.3 and described in detail in clause 8.

-The case that the NG-RAN functions as an LCS client is not supported in this version of the specification.
+The case that the NG-RAN node functions as an LCS client is not supported in this version of the specification.